TomatOrg/TomatBoot/README.md

 * Boot menu
 	* change width and height
 	* change default entry and delay
+* Support for linux boot (WIP)
+    * Can bootup TinyCore but it has problem with the initrd
+* Custom boot protocol
     * Support for static ELF64 kernels
         * the kernel entry must be sysv abi
     * Passing boot information to the kernel
         * Command line
         * Framebuffer
         * ACPI table
         * Memory Map (to be changed)
         * TSC frequency (ticks per second)
         * Boot modules (additional files to load)

 ### Future plans
 * allow for modifying the command line on the fly